rbprado/Ruby-MongoDB-VMs/README.md

 ### Tutorial:

+The vagrant up command can took 1 hour to run, according with your computational resources.

-You have to run the following commands:
+Basicaly you have to run the following commands:

     vagrant up